Mixed mode Cooling

 The steps to setting up a change-over mixed mode model in DesignBuilder are:

-1. Include active cooling and natural ventilation by switching on the Natural ventilation on and Cooled options on the HVAC tab.
+on and Cooled options on the HVAC tab.

-2. Also, include mechanical ventilation if there is outside air introduced through the HVAC system.
+is outside air introduced through the HVAC system.
 Note that Detailed HVAC AHUs allow Mixed mode controls to be defined to model optimal interaction between the natural ventilation system (Scheduled or Calculated) and the AHU.

-3. Ensure that the setpoints for natural ventilation and cooling operation are correct.
-The natural ventilation (window/vent opening) setpoint should ideally be 2°C lower than the cooling setpoint to ensure maximum use of natural ventilation and to avoid the active cooling system being used unnecessarily and also 2°C higher than the heating .temperature.
+to avoid the active cooling system being used unnecessarily and also 2°C higher than the heating .temperature.
 Typical values might be heating setpoint temperature = 21°C, natural ventilation setpoint temperature = 23°C, cooling setpoint temperature = 25°C. Heating should ideally be switched off in the summer to avoid unnecessary heating caused by natural ventilation overcooling the space.

-4. See the mixed mode section on the HVAC help for detailed information on the data that can be set, including conditions that require windows and vents to be closed such as rain, wind and low outside air temperature.
+- See the mixed mode section on the HVAC help for detailed information on the data that can be set, including conditions that require windows and vents to be closed such as rain, wind and low outside air temperature.

 Note: "Mixed mode" means the same as the term "Hybrid ventilation" used in the EnergyPlus documentation.